Skip to main content

 4 mentions Positive Neutral Negative

 • “Since the world map routinely has you moving 9 spaces to the next mission, that means grinding the one available mission at the current location 9 times.
-If you try to go halfway, you might get lucky and find some fuel as you go, but more likely you'll have to pay to go back to where you were when you run out of fuel.”
+If you try and go halfway, you might get lucky and find some fuel as you go, but more likely you'll have to pay to go back to where you were when you run out of fuel.”

 • “I don't want to be stuck in an empty space square, farming cells to get to my next destination.”